+ What if I do not want to track my macros?

 One of the biggest areas we see with clients is lack of structure.
 This leads to either mindless snacking as you haven't planned when the next meal is, or you haven't eaten enough so you are hungry.
 Another common scenario is that you eat a large meal and then go 5 - 6 hours without eating and overeat at the next meal due to being ravenous!
 Ever been on the way to evening training and felt the hunger pang 45 minutes before your session as you haven't eaten since lunch?
 Now the next meal you will eat will be around 8pm?
 THATS 8 HOURS WITHOUT EATING AND YOU HAVE EXERCISED.

-We have set the structure for each goal (FAT LOSS, WELLNESS, STRENGTH) for a specific reason.
-This is based on our experience working with hundreds of CrossFIt members and athletes.
+We have set the structure for each goal for a specific reason.
+This is based on our experience working with over a thousand clients.
 It allows you to remove the decision stress of when and what to eat.
 It WILL improve your performance and recovery and it will allow you to build better habits.

 So as a STARTING point yes...follow the structure.